pereznetworks/TD-Project8/README.md

       All output for the build process should be in a dist folder for distribution or deployment.

+# DOING:

+      since gulp v4 is still the "next version' instead of merging with current master branch will make this branch 'next version' of this project

 # CHANGES for GULP v4:

       gulp.util deprecated in gulp v4